Why Snyk is a Great Tool to Use with Docker

 - IaC scanning (YAML configs, Helm charts, etc.)

-If it’s in your delivery pipeline, chances are Snyk plugs into it.
+If it lives in your delivery pipeline, odds are Snyk plugs into it.

-We once deployed a service on python:3.8-slim.
-Seemed fine — until Snyk flagged glibc and openssl issues, with known exploits in the wild.
+We shipped a service on python:3.8-slim once.
+Looked fine.
+Then Snyk flagged glibc and openssl issues, with exploits already out in the wild.

-Without Snyk?
-That vuln would’ve stayed buried for months.
+Without Snyk, that vuln sits buried for months.

-Look, no tool is magic.
-But Snyk is one of the few that actually helps dev teams ship secure containers without slowing them down.
+No tool is magic.
+But Snyk is one of the few that genuinely helps dev teams ship secure containers without slowing them down.

-It scans deeply, integrates cleanly, fixes automatically, and continues watching after deploy.
-It’s not a silver bullet — but it’s a damn good shield.
+It scans deep.
+It integrates clean.
+It fixes on its own.
+And it keeps watching after deploy.
+Not a silver bullet, but a damn good shield.

-If you’re serious about DevSecOps — or just want fewer PagerDuty alerts at 3AM — make Snyk part of your Docker workflow.
+If you take DevSecOps seriously, or you just want fewer PagerDuty alerts at 3AM, put Snyk in your Docker workflow.

 TL;DR